markyanjunch/News-Headlines/README.md

 To run the app locally, download this repo to your local environment.
 An API key is needed
 (see "Query New York Times API" in [instructions](HW_7_Flask.pdf)).
-Store your API key in a new file called secrets.py like:
+Store your API key in a new file called secrets.py:
 ```python
 api_key = '<your api-key>'
 ```